enthought/scimath/docs/source/units/unit_numpy.rst

 ------------------

 As a basic example using scalar values, let's create two UnitScalars and add them.
-Say we were averaging the wing spans of african swallows (a) with that of european swallows (e).
+Say we were averaging the wing spans of African swallows (a) with that of European swallows (e).

  >>> from scimath.units.api import UnitScalar
  >>> a = UnitScalar(5, units="inches")